What is the difference between keywords and topics?

 Keywords are the exact words and phrases people type into search engines.
 “Green tea” is a keyword.
 “Green tea benefits” is another keyword.
 “Is green tea good for you” is yet another.

 The shift from keywords to topics isn't just semantic.
-It changes how search engines evaluate your site (and how much organic traffic you can capture).
+It can change how search engines evaluate your site and how much organic visibility you can capture.
+When you think in topics rather than individual keywords, you create fewer, stronger pages instead of many thin ones.

 Keywords vs topics: a practical example